Greg Forster, Ph.D. | August 16, 2018

 From ramping up pre-K programs to imposing uniform standards and curricula, there are a lot of people who want to give centralized authorities the power to improve public education.
 These approaches assume that central authorities actually know how to improve education.
 In fact, sound education policy begins by accepting just how much we don’t know—and, in fact, how much we can’t know and never will.

-This is not the first failure for pre-K. As I wrote in my recent OCPA policy brief, the empirical evidence on pre-K is mixed—and the higher the methodological quality of a study, the worse its findings tend to be for pre-K. And as Jay Greene noted, the evidence is even worse for the federally funded early development program Head Start.
+This is not the first failure for pre-K. As I wrote in my recent OCPA , the evidence is even worse for the federally funded early development program Head Start., the empirical evidence on pre-K is mixed—and the higher the methodological quality of a study, the worse its findings tend to be for pre-K. And as Jay Greene

 Accepting that we simply don’t know how to provide good education at the pre-K level is a hard pill to swallow.
 I know, because 10 years ago, I had to swallow it.
-I was among those excited by the Reading First program, which was based on solid research showing that early intervention for young children behind in reading seemed to be highly effective.
-But the federal government spent $6 billion on Reading First and got no results.
-We simply didn’t know how to implement the early intervention insights at scale.
+I was among those excited by the Reading First program, which was based on solid research showing that early intervention for young children behind in reading .
+But the federal government .
+We simply .

 The problem is not simply that we haven’t done enough research.
 Taking an education reform to scale involves trying to generalize the content of education across millions of unique children.
 Centralized command-and-control systems simply can’t have enough information about every individual child to know how to apply educational insights effectively to every child.